 A ‘Zero Discharge Unit’ was incorporated into the design to create a ‘closed-loop’ system.
 The Facility is fully automated and operates using the solar system supplied as part of the kit.

-An FRP tank stand, water tank, handbasin and self-closing tap completed the package.
+An FRP tank stand, water tank and handbasin complete the package.